 - I have been diagnosed with breast cancer.
 What are my options so that I can still have breasts?

-Most of the same information is also available in Spanish on NRC’s English language Web site on the same topic,www.breastimplantinfo.org, but is difficult to find if an individual does not speak English.
+Most of the same information is also available in Spanish on NCHR’s English language Web site on the same topic,www.breastimplantinfo.org, but is difficult to find if an individual does not speak English.

-The National Research Center for Women & Families is a nonprofit research and education organization focused on health and safety issues.
+The National Center for Health Research is a nonprofit research and education organization focused on health and safety issues.
 Its main Web site, www.center4research.org, includes information on a wide range of health issues.
 “We are dedicated to improving the health and safety of women, children, and families” explains Communications Director, Hydi Miller.
 “We scrutinize the latest research, and explain it clearly to make it useful to you.
 Nobody owns us, and unlike many “experts,” we never take funding from companies whose medical products or treatments we evaluate.”